 RotoQL has recently added a third subscription plan to their mobile app called Express Plus.
 This plan is the same as the Express plan but allows you to leverage the tools for every sport.

-If you're a serious DFS player, you'll want to consider one of the top-tier RotoQL plans.
-These three plans unlock the full potential of the software on desktop screens.
+If you're a dedicated DFS player, you'll want to consider one of the top-tier RotoQL plans.
+These three plans unlock the full potential of the software on large, desktop screens.

 To get the most from the top-tier plans, a desktop screen with a broad viewport is essential.
-This is because you'll need considerable screen real estate to process all of the data.
+A big screen is important because you'll need considerable real estate to view and process all of the data.

 As you can see in the screenshot below, a lot is going on.

 A RotoQL Premium plan provides access to the core features